INDIANAPOLIS – One game, one play, one moment can turn a team's fortunes in the right direction.

 "I don't think you can point to one thing," Giants cornerback Corey Webster said, "but I do know when you develop good chemistry, when you don't have anyone pointing fingers, it does not matter what happened the week before.
 We reached that point, we kept fighting and fighting to win on the field, and we are here today."

-By "here," he means Lucas Oil Stadium, a place the Giants (12-7) couldn't see for all the losses they experienced after starting 6-2.
-They dropped four in a row — three to eventual division winners — and were 7-7 before that "road" game against the local rival Jets.
+Here being Lucas Oil Stadium, a place the Giants (12-7) couldn't see for all the losses they experienced after going 6-2.
+They dropped four in a row — three to eventual division winners — and five of six before that "road" game against the local rival Jets.

 By then, the Giants knew each week brought an elimination game.
 They've won all of those to reach their second Super Bowl in four years, against the team whose unbeaten season they wrecked in the 2008 title game.

-The Giants manhandled the Jets with a fierce defense.
+The Giants dropped to 7-7, then manhandled the Jets with a fierce defense.
 That victory coincided with important players such as DE Justin Tuck and LB Michael Boley getting healthy enough to play up to their usual high standards.
 Defensive end Osi Umenyiora also was close to returning from an ankle injury.

 "We came together against the Jets and we started playing very well as a defense," Umenyiora said, "but definitely health had something to do with that.
 Obviously, we had a lot of guys who are key components who missed a lot of games.
 The minute we were able to get everyone together, we all took off."

-New England took particular joy in that victory, but found even more satisfaction in piling up the wins while undermanned.
+New England took particular joy in that victory over the Jets, but found even more satisfaction in piling up the wins while undermanned.

 "Not sure there's a turning point as far as one game or anything," linebacker Jerod Mayo said.
 "I think that it's just having the same group of guys out there as the past couple of weeks.
 We're finally coming together and getting guys healthy."